goby-garden/goby-interface/notes.md

 to manually rebuild the module binary, which seems to have worked for me.

 This also meant that ultimately I couldn’t just use `npm link` to install the `goby-database` code.
 But instead of just copying it over (which I did last time, ensuing in all sorts of confusions and problems), I just went ahead and published the WIP to npm, and then installed it into the `goby-interface` repo.

+**04/2025 update:** I had problems pop up with this again after my recent updates to the codebase; I moved to electron version 34.0.0, in which, it turns out, recompiling better-sqlite3 with electron-rebuild produces [a monstrous unhandled error](https://github.com/electron/rebuild/issues/1179) and fails.
+Resolving this is a little beyond me and I couldn’t find any user-documented solutions on github.

+Luckily I was at least able to get it running again by reverting to an older version of electron, 28.0.0, in which the rebuild finishes successfully.
+V28 is also the version in which they fixed the bug mentioned above, so no need to manually recompile anymore.

+I’m sure this is not the last time I’ll encounter this issue though — likely it’ll rear its ugly head again when I package the application for distribution.

 ---